Skip to main content

 Study Participants

-A Study Participant represents an individual (human or not) subject of the survey responses (each response is associated with a Participant).
+A Study Participant represents an individual (human or otherwise) subject of the survey responses (each response is associated with a Participant).

-A Participant is associated with a persistant state containing the participant's data:
+A Participant is associated with a persistent state containing the participant's data:

-• assignedSurveys: List of survey the participant can respond to.
-Each assignation can have a category and a validity date range (from, until)
+• assignedSurveys: List of surveys that the participant can respond to.
+Each assignment can have a category and a validity date range (from, until)

-• enteredDate: when the participant joined the study
+• enteredDate: when the participant entered the study

-• currentStudySession: The current session the participant is involved into
+• currentStudySession: The current session in which the participant is involved

 Participant Status